WEEK 1 STARTS June 1st

 - Blogging – Write a blog post here on umd.digpins.org (by the end of the week or even into the start of next week) with the #DigPINS community as your intended audience (although you may have other audiences in mind and remember this blog is public and will be syndicated at discuss.digpins.org).What to write about?

 This week’s post can be a response or reflection to the readings, the visitor / resident activity, a conversation from slack, or anything else you find related – maybe something happened in your life this week or in the news that you find is related to “digital identity”.
 If you are having trouble picking a topic maybe think about posting to Slack to ask for some ideas.
 You can reflect in many ways (writing is only one), maybe, consider a video response – there are no word limits or maximus but remember your audience probably wants something in the middle (not too long or too short).
-Part of “blogging” is also reading and commenting on others’ posts so don’t forget to do that and remember the posts from all of the cohorts from all four schools is at discuss.digpins.org.
+Part of “blogging” is also reading and commenting on others’ posts so don’t forget to do that and remember the posts from all of the cohorts from all five schools is at discuss.digpins.org.
 Once you create a new post don’t forget to promote your post in Slack or on Twitter – no one knows that you have posted unless you tell them.

 - Slack – By now you should have access to our Slack team.
 To get started introduce yourself with a few sentences around who you are and why you are interested in #DigPINS in the #0-general channel in Slack.

 Note that Slack will be our main mode of communication.
 To get the most out of this experience you should check it daily.
-You don’t need to post daily – you can if you want to but we want your interactions to be organic and authentic.

 If you feel comfortable, the best way to stay in contact is to download the app and make sure the notifications are turned on.